dotnetdummy/TorrentExtractor/README.md

 # TorrentExtractor

 Intended to be run as a service, watching for downloaded files and extracting/moving them to a desired destination.
+Can also be run as a [docker image](https://hub.docker.com/r/dotnetdummy/torrent-extractor).

 ## Pre-requirements